Algoma U builds cultural centre

 “You are immersed in a rich cultural experience of language, art, history, teachings and stories,” said president Asima Vezina during an online announcement on Thursday morning.

 Research symposiums, national conferences and “cultural events from all countries will be welcome” at the site, she adds.
-A “fairly signfiicant space” will be dedicated to Shingwauk Residential Schools Centre.
+A “fairly significant space” will be dedicated to Shingwauk Residential Schools Centre.

 Square footage of what’s expected to be a two-storey building is to be announced.
 An architect will be chosen by this fall with construction starting in late spring 2022 and running about a year.